rayaman/multi/README.md

 [lanes](https://github.com/LuaLanes/lanes)

 To install copy the multi folder into your environment and you are good to go</br>
-If you want to use the system threads, then you'll need to install lanes!
+If you want to use the system threads, then you'll need to install lanes or love2d game engine!
 **or** use luarocks `luarocks install multi`

 Discord